 Powtoon: If you prefer the animated style to the whiteboard style, Powtoon could be your preferred program.
 It’s web-based just like Vyond, but functions as a presentation creator and a video editor.
 It also includes more video templates rather than clip templates.
 There’s also a similar use of characters, though they are not as customizable.
 Read our full Powtoon review.

-In conclusion, Vyond is a software with a lot of versatility and power, but clearly meant for business or enterprise users.
+Vyond is a software with a lot of versatility and power, but is clearly meant for business or enterprise users.
 Features like the character creator help make it unique in a crowd of similar software.